alext-sap/lx-collabo/docs/template/03_grammar_and_mechanics/placeholders_variables.md

 ## Placeholders in Date Formats

 Such placeholders appear in fields on the user interface and in text.
-Submit a query or contact LX to check whether you can translate these placeholders, or adjust the order to your locale (add reference to Dates).
+Submit a query or contact LX to check whether they can be translated or the sequence of characters can be adjusted to the convention of the locale (see [Date, Time, Timezone, Calendar](template/04_locale-specific_conventions/date_time_timezone_calendar.md)).

 | Source | Translation |
 | --- | --- |